bhumikama/meal-sharing/README.md

 ## Features

-- **Meal Discovery**: Users can browse available meals to join, with filtering options based on preferences, location, and meal types.
+- **Meal Discovery**: Users can browse available meals to join, with filtering and sorting options.
 - **Booking & Reservations**: Users can book a spot for a meal they wish to join.
-- **Responsive Design**: The app is fully responsive, providing a seamless experience across different devices (desktop, tablet, mobile).

 ## Tech Stack